Showing posts with label #Creeds. Show all posts

 Amen.

 I know; loads of us are gonna claim it’s not really us who fix the standard; the bible does.
-Which sounds humble enough, but it’s still tommyrot: Our interpretation of the bible is what sets the standard, which means it ultimately comes back to us.
+Which sounds humble enough, but it’s tommyrot: Our interpretation of the bible sets the standard, and since its ours, it ultimately comes back to us.
 Still subjective.

-So this is why I point to creeds.
-They’re the first faith statements.
-The ancient Christians hammered them out in the first seven centuries of Christianity, way back before we formally shattered into denominations.
+So this is why I point to creedal Christianity.
+They define Christian orthodoxy.
+The ancient Christians hammered ’em out in the first seven centuries of Christianity, way back before Christianity split into Orthodoxy and Catholicism and all the other denominations.
 They predate me by about 1,650 years, so I can’t claim I define them.

-The very first formal faith statement is this one, written in Nikaía, Asia Minor, Roman Empire (today’s Iznik, Turkey) in the year 325, and updated in 381.
-We call it the Nicene Creed, although the Orthodox and Catholic churches call it the Symbol of Nicea (Greek Sýmbolon tis Nikaías, Latin Symbolum Nicaenum) or Symbol of Faith.
+And the very first formal faith statement is this one, written in Níkea, Asia Minor, Roman Empire (today’s Iznik, Türkiye) in the year 325, and updated in 381.
+We call it the Nicene Creed, although the Orthodox and Catholic churches call it the Symbol of Nicene Faith (Greek Σύμβολο της Πίστεως της Νίκαιας/Sýmbolo tis Písteos tis Níkeas) or Nicene Symbol (Latin Symbolum Nicaenum), or Faith Symbol.
 Nearly every other creed is based on it.